 State-controlled Gazprom (GAZP.MM), Russia's and the world's largest gas firm, is trying to diversify away from dependence on the European export market, where it faces pressure on volumes from weak demand as Western economies slow.

 Abundant liquefied natural gas, or LNG, is also undercutting the price that Gazprom charges under its long-term supply contracts, which are mainly tied to high oil prices and in most cases only have a small 'spot' gas pricing component.

-Gazprom's average Europe sale price is expected at $405-$415 per 1,000 cubic metres in 2012 - or around four times the average spot price on the U.S. natural gas market, where booming shale gas production has created a major supply glut.
+Gazprom's average Europe sale price is expected at $405-$415 per 1,000 cubic meters in 2012 - or around four times the average spot price on the U.S. natural gas market, where booming shale gas production has created a major supply glut.

 Gazprom CEO Alexei Miller and Ichiro Takahara, director-general for the Agency for Natural Resources and Energy of Japan, signed a memorandum seeking "to expand partnership for (the Vladivostok) project's further development, including financing and gas marketing", Gazprom said.